 If the student does not pay the bill consistent with the schedule of payment published by the Office of Student Financial Services for tuition and fees, the room charge will be subject to late fees.
 If the bill remains unpaid, a hold may be placed on the account and the student will not be able to register for classes, receive transcripts or receive a diploma.

 The board calendar is based on the University’s undergraduate academic calendar.
 During scheduled breaks there are reduced or no dining options offered in the residential dining commons.
 Meal plans contain CaseCash which is intended to supplement and support the plan and can be used at various retail locations.
 Schedules of operating hours are posted online at http://case.cafebonappetit.com /.
-The initial meal plan is selected on the housing website (http://my.case.edu/My/Housing) and rolls over automatically from Fall to Spring semester of the academic year.
+The initial meal plan is selected as part of the housing application and rolls over automatically from Fall to Spring semester of the academic year.

 Instructions on how to make Meal Plan changes